 \subsection{Obtaining interpretable descriptions of human planning strategies via Human-Interpret}

-The third and final step of our method is to use the algorithm for discovering interpretable descriptions of people's planning strategies.
-This algorithm finds a set of planning strategies people used based on the data from process-tracing experiments and then generates interpretable descriptions of those strategies in form of procedural formulas.
+The third step of our method assumes using the algorithm for discovering interpretable descriptions of people's planning strategies.
+This algorithm finds a set of planning strategies people used based on the data from process-tracing experiments, and then generates interpretable descriptions of those strategies in the form of procedural formulas.
 Since the AI-Interpret method of \citeauthor{skirzynski2021automatic} (\citeyear{skirzynski2021automatic}) plays a vital role in our pipeline, we call this new algorithm Human-Interpret.